 Visas

-- 30 days: Thailand, Indonesia, Singapore, Malaysia, Cambodia, Laos, Kyrgyzstan, Kazakhstan
+- 30 days: Thailand, Indonesia, Singapore, Malaysia, Cambodia, Laos, Kyrgyzstan, Kazakhstan, Belarus.

-- 45 days: Germany, France, Italy, Spain, United Kingdom, Russia, Japan, South Korea, Denmark, Sweden, Norway, Finland, Belarus
+- 45 days: Germany, France, Italy, Spain, United Kingdom, Russia, Japan, South Korea, Denmark, Sweden, Norway, Finland, Belgium, Bulgaria, Croatia, Czech Republic, Hungary, Luxembourg, Netherlands, Poland, Romania, Slovakia, Slovenia, Switzerland.

 For those not from visa-exempt countries, obtaining a Vietnam e-visa is easy.
 Vietnam offers electronic visas to citizens of all countries and territories, allowing a stay of up to 90 days.
 The e-visa fee is $25 for a single-entry visa and $50 for a multiple-entry visa.
 Apply at the official website of the Vietnam Immigration Department.